 Are All Vodkas Created Equal?

-By law in the United States, technically all vodkas should be odorless, tasteless and colorless.
-In a sense, all vodkas are similar in that respect.
-However, the most distinctive difference can be found in a vodka’s softness or the intensity of the “alcohol bite” in the spirit.
-Filtering can alter the sensation of alcohol on the mouth to a small degree.
+Up until May 2020, by law in the United States, technically all vodkas should be defined as odorless, tasteless and colorless…and without distinctive character.
+In a sense, all vodkas were similar in that respect.
+Hence, one would conclude that all vodkas are created equal.
+However, despite the antiquated TTB definition, vodka drinkers will tell you that there is a vast difference in taste, smell and smoothness.
+The most distinctive difference can be found in a vodka’s softness or the intensity of the “alcohol bite” in the spirit.
+Filtering can alter the sensation of alcohol on the mouth to a small degree, but ingredients matter most.

 What does vodka taste like?

 Vodka will mostly taste like alcohol.
 It is almost all ethyl alcohol and water.
-There are likely trace amounts of methyl alcohol and acetones in almost all vodkas.
+There are likely trace amounts of methyl alcohol and acetones in almost all vodkas made from corn, potato or wheat.
 Vodka that is not distilled thoroughly and “cut” at the right time may have an acetone (nail polish remover) smell and taste.
 Experienced distillers claim to sense certain flavors or ‘taste overtones” in vodkas made from various raw materials such as grain, potatoes and sugar.
-But for most of us, it’s pretty much the same.
+But for many of us, it’s seems pretty much the same.
+That’s because most vodkas are made from starch-based materials like potato, corn or wheat.

 The history of vodka-making is most prominently traced to Eastern Europe and in particular Russia.
 Early production of vodka called for the use of potato or grains as these were the most readily available and abundant materials.
 The idea was to cook the raw material (grains or potato) then add enzymes that would break-down the starches in the grains or potato into distillable sugars.